GallagherCommaJack/contact/README.md

 Once you've installed those,
 1) start up Redis by running `redis-server`
 2) start up the HTTP server with `cargo run --release`.

+You'll now have an HTTP server listening on port 8080.